Skip to main content

 #!/bin/bash

-# refresh_powerbi.sh - Run on schedule
+# refresh_powerbi.sh - run on schedule

 # Refresh Power BI Desktop file (requires Windows + Power BI Desktop)